5 Personal Finance Books to Read to Thrive in a Recession

 Paperback x Kindle

 In this book, Christina Edel teaches about the importance of prioritizing.
-Tina is a great financial coach (in fact, I’m a client of hers!) and owner of the business Picture it Personal Finance.
+Tina is a great financial coach (in fact, I’ve hired her and have been a happy client of hers!) and owner of the business Picture it Personal Finance.
 One thing I’ve learned through reading her book and working with her is how quickly progress happens when you focus on making extra payments on one debt at a time (while still making the minimum payments on other debts, of course).

 One of the lines in her book that I’ve made a mantra for myself is this: